graearea/graearea.github.io/mirror-mounts.md

 * unscrew lower hinge from screen.
 * test fit mounts, just drop the bolts through and check it all lines up. if a mistake has been made, this is the time to find out.
 * tap out brass hinge pivot (it's knurled on the end that is inserted) by putting the hole above a gap in a vice or on the edge of a bench and tapping it out by the pointy end.
-* take brass hinge pivot and tap it into your new mount.
+* take brass hinge pivot and tap it into your new mount. it goes in smooth, pointy end first and should grip onto the knurled end.
 * don't tap it in upside down!
 * With the screws inserted, offer up the Spa mirror to the car and set the angle of the mirror correct.
 * once mirror is perfect, tighten the spa mirror down hard and the bolt mount to side screen with your nyloc nuts.